rjgrajewski/flowjob.it/README.md

 2. ✅ **Scout**
    - Playwright-based scraper that automatically collects job-offer links and detailed information from JustJoin.it.
-   - Supports automated task scheduling and execution in AWS (e.g., AWS Fargate or ECS), enabling continuous collection of new offers, and removal of expired or stale offers without manual intervention.
+   - Supports automated task scheduling and execution in AWS Fargate, enabling continuous collection of new offers, and removal of expired or stale offers without manual intervention.
    - Handles three phases: efficient link collection, detailed data extraction, and cleanup.

 3. 🛠️ **Atlas** *(In Progress)*